10 Year Background Check States: 39 States That Use 10-Year Limit (List)

 In non-10-year background check states, future employees only have to worry about convictions or charges within the past seven years, shortening the time when their records are accessible.

-Different states have different laws about how far back a background check can go.
+Different states have different laws about how many years in the past a records check can dig up.
 Some states limit the number of years background checks can go for employment in order to make the job market more friendly to previous offenders.
 Others point to recent studies regarding the necessity for implementing background checks for specific circumstances (i.e., regarding a person with mental illness and access to firearms).
 1

 Every state has different regulations regarding how background check agencies and state offices can gain public records and information for reports and store these reports in the database.
 In most cases, many local agencies, such as counties or states, will not allow a background check agency to provide any private criminal history information that is more than seven years old.